HackYourFutureBelgium/home/coaches/sunday-class.md

 ## Slack Polls

-During the recaps before break and at the end of class (so two times each Sunday), poll the class on their slack channel to get a feel for how everyone is doing.
+During the recap at the end of class, poll the class on their slack channel to get a feel for how everyone is doing.
 Polls are just a message pinned to the class channel where students can react to share their response.
 Below is a basic template you can copy-paste into Slack.
 Feel free to change it however you like, this is just here for inspiration:

 ```md
 @channel